 This photo was taken at a rooftop lounge in Bangalore.
 The restaurant has a wide selection of food from all over Asia, but specialises in soft sweet buns.
 The lady in yellow was our guest, visiting from the Philippines, and I wanted to take her to one of my favourite places.

-These photos were taken during a trip to the Netherlands.
-I love Europe, and particularly enjoyed this holiday.
-On the left are the tulips of Keukenhof.
-It’s a beautiful place; I’d love to see it again at some point.
+These photos were taken during a trip to the Netherlands, and particularly enjoyed this holiday.
+On my left are the tulips of Keukenhof.
 On the right, I’m in Giethoorn, a village famous for having no roads.
 The only way to get around is by walking or going on the canals.
 The area is calm and relaxing, and everything happens at a very leisurely pace.
-Also during this holiday, I got chatting to a woman who turned out to be the daughter of Peter Voser, the former CEO of Shell!
-It was an amazing coincidence, and she was a lovely person.
+Also during this holiday, I got to meet a woman who turned out to be the daughter of Peter Voser, the former CEO of Shell!
+It was an amazing coincidence.

 Disclaimer: Views expressed are of the individuals featured and are not representative of the views of the Shell group of companies and their affiliates.

 More in Shell business operations Bangalore